wigging/numerix/README.md

 # Numerix

-A linear algebra package for Swift.
+A linear algebra package written in Swift for macOS and iOS.

 ## Contributing